 The 10 Best Pancake Compressors

-This wiki has been updated 39 times since it was first published in July of 2015.
+This wiki has been updated 40 times since it was first published in July of 2015.
 Whether you're a hobbyist or professional contractor, you'll appreciate having one of these pancake compressors in your arsenal of power tools.
 Smaller and lighter than their stacked counterparts, they quickly deliver high volumes of air pressure, making them ideal for operating nail guns and inflating vehicle tires.
 Always take the relevant safety precautions when operating these devices.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes